xmanning/COP3530Final/README.md

 | 100,000 Datapoints       | Model with 100k+ Triangles            |
 # Stack
 We use GLFW & GLAD for rendering, IMGUI for UI, and GLM for basic math features such as `vec3`.

 Project is built via CMake.

+A prebuilt binary is provided as a release if building doesn't work for whatever reason.